Forex Education

 Settlement Risk

 Settlement risk happens because of different continents and time zones.
-A currency can also be traded at different rates at different time periods of the day on different markets.
+A currency can also be traded at different rates at different time periods on different markets.
 For example, New Zealand Dollars and Australia are credited on priority, after which the Japanese Yen, European, and at last the American Dollar gets credited.
 As a result, a due payment might be made to a party about to declare bankruptcy even before that party executes the payment.

 For evaluating the credit risk, you should look after the market value of that currency along with the potential exopause of your portfolio.